droidconKE/droidconKeKotlin/README.md

 ## Features

-App will have the following features:
+The app will have the following features:

 - Sessions
 - Feed